The Best $10,000 Supreme Dream Machine Gaming PC Build – August 2023

 CPU –

-$570The 13900K, based on the cutting-edge Raptor Lake architecture, takes everything to the next level.
-It packs in 8 Hyperthreaded performance cores that can boost up to 5.8GHz, along with an incredible 16 efficiency cores, for a total of 32 threads.
-It’s simultaneously the world’s fastest gaming processor, and an elite-level multi-tasking monster.
+$730With the 14900KS, Intel took the fire-breathing 14900K and gave it even more kick.
+With a boost level of 6.2GHz, this is by the fastest consumer CPU every released.
+It packs in 8 Hyperthreaded performance cores combined with an incredible 16 efficiency cores, totaling 32 threads.
+That makes it both an incredibly-effective gaming processor and the best multi-tasking CPU available.
 Simply put, it’s what you want in a killer PC!While AMD has a lot to offer gamers with its X3D series, we think Intel has the better all-around CPU, and let's face it - if all you are doing is gaming, you could get by with a system half this price and get the same framerates.
-Intel's CPUs are simply better when it comes to content creation, so we go with the Blue Team here.
+Intel's 14900KS is simply better when it comes to content creation, so we go with the Blue Team here.

 -